EENI Global Business School.

 EENI provides a range of Related Subjects to Europe (more than 150 ECTS credits).

-3. The Doctoral Student selects the subjects once formalized the enrolment.
+3. The Doctoral Student selects the subjects once formalized the enrollment

 To facilitate the subject selection, these are organized into several blocks: